The four operations on perverse motives: Perverse motives

 \subsection{Betti realization of \'etale motives}

+Let $f:X\ra Y$ be a morphism of quasi-projective $k$-varieties.
 Recall that the category $\Dbc(X,\bbQ)$ is equivalent to the derived category of the abelian category of perverse sheaves on $X$ via the realization functor constructed in \cite[3.1.9]{BBD} (it is known to be an equivalence by \cite[Theorem 1.3]{MR923133}).
 In particular, the four (adjoint) functors

-can be seen as functors between the derived category of perverse sheaves (for their construction in terms of perverse sheaves see \cite{MR923133}).
+can be seen as functors between the derived categories of perverse sheaves (for their construction in terms of perverse sheaves see \cite{MR923133}).

 Let $\Bti^*_X:\DA_\ct(X)\ra\Dbc(X,\bbQ)$ be the realization functor of \cite{AyoubBetti}.
 If $f:X\ra Y$ is a morphism of quasi-projective $k$-varieties, by construction, there is an invertible natural transformation